Eco Learning

 o Food Waste

-• We provide information to help parents and children support the wildlife: for example, the declining bee population
+We make bird feeders and provide information to help parents and children support the wildlife: for example, the declining bee population.
+We encourage outdoor learning and brining a little of the outside indoors.

 Work with Hoglets